TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 # Threat Hunting

-For file size filter, use `file.size` in Kibana's Security -> Alerts, Analytics -> Discover doesn't have data on file.size.
+- For file size filter, use `file.size` in Kibana's Security -> Alerts, Analytics -> Discover doesn't have data on file.size.
+- If cannot find any data, try using Kibana's Security -> Alerts

 #### Elastic Common Schema (ECS)